nataly-g/PDP/README(1).md

 # My sample project

-This is my first task in scope of PDP
+This is my second task in scope of PDP

 # Prerequisites